This article covers horizontal and vertical text alignments and indentations and includes decimal tabs for aligning

 There are three common horizontal text alignments, four including full justification.
 Here's a summary of their appearances and how they're used.

 When aligning text in a paragraph don't waste time selecting the paragraph or any of its text.
 Just move the insertion point anywhere inside the paragraph and give the command.

 If you're aligning text using direct formatting (as opposed to using a Style), you can use the alignment tools in the Paragraph group of the Home tab.
 The keyboard commands are very fast and easy for one or many paragraphs.
 One hand for the keyboard and one hand for the mouse is a very effective way of formatting, although Styles are ultimately the best.

-By default, pages are top-alignedj, but we can modify them for things like title pages (usually centered vertically, and the first page of a chapter is frequently shortened and aligned to bottom of the page.
+By default, pages are top-alignedj, but we can modify them for things like title pages (usually centered vertically) first pages of chapters (frequently shortened and aligned to bottom of the page).

 Positioning text vertically using empty paragraphs is not a good way to go because:

 Instead, use the Vertical Alignment command which automatically adjusts text to the page's vertical center each time changes are made.

 Vertical Alignment is one of the most elusive commands in the MS-Word ribbons and menus until you remember that it is a Page command.

 First important rule is never use the spacebar to position text horizontally.
 That was Ok on typewriters with their non-proportional typeface, but with proportional typeface, indentations using spaces will vary widely, even when equal numbers of spaces are used.